harigopal/logchange/README.md

 # Logchange

 Logchange is an alternative approach to managing a _changelog_.
-Instead of writing to a `CHANGELOG.md`, it logs changes to `.yaml` files containing a `timestamp`, the `title`, and a boolean `public` (see _Usage_ section).
+Instead of writing to a flat `CHANGELOG(.md)`, it logs changes to `.yaml` files containing a `timestamp`, the `title`, and a boolean `public`.

-Logchange can _release_ changes to a traditional flat `CHANGELOG.md` file.
-All changes (marked public) since the last one, will be added to this file.
+Logchange allows for two _release_ changelogs to be maintained - an exhaustive one for internal use, and a public one to display to your users.
+It can _release_ a public and a private changelog with one command, assuming that `public` boolean is correctly set (see _Usage_ section).

 This repository's _changelog_ is maintained using _logchange_.
-See the automatically generated `CHANGELOG.md` and individual entries in the `/changelog` directory.
-Go ahead, have a look.
+Since this is a public repository, there are only public changes.
+See the automatically generated `changelog/2017-public.yaml`.
+Unreleased changes go to `changelog/unreleased`.

+## Why?

+It's good to let your users know what you're up to, and it's good to keep track of what changed over time.
+However, you don't need to tell your users about every single change - hence the `public` flag.
+The _YAML_ format just makes it easier to parse and _present_ the data on the front-end, while being readable and editable.

 ## Installation